-When the monitor indicates that the cell is at, or below, its freeze temperature, the monitor is removed to a rack and replaced by a rod of quartz at ambient temperature.
+When the monitor indicates that the cell is at, or below, its freeze temperature, the monitor is removed to a rack and replaced by a cold rod of quartz.
 This initiates nucleation.
 After 2 minutes the rod can be removed and replaced by the monitor again.